The Church of Jesus Christ of Latter-day Saints in Ireland: Missions

-The nation of Ireland shares its mission with Scotland (based in Edinburgh).
+The Ireland Dublin Mission was established in 1962 with Steven R. Covey as its first mission president.
+Then in July, 2010 the mission was merged with the Scotland Edinburgh Mission to form the new The Scotland Ireland Mission, based in Edinburgh.

 Temples

+On the 6th of October 2024, at the Sunday afternoon session of general conference, Church President Russell M. Nelson made the announcement of a future Temple in Dublin Ireland.

-There are no LDS temples in Ireland itself.
-The nearest temple to the country is the Preston England Temple in the north west of England which serves both the Dublin Ireland Stake and the Belfast Northern Ireland Stake, while the London England Temple serves the Limerick Ireland District.
+There are no Temples of the Church in Ireland itself.
+The nearest Temple to the country is the Preston England Temple in the north west of England which serves both the Dublin Ireland Stake and the Belfast Northern Ireland Stake.
+The London England Temple had at one time served the Limerick Ireland District.